linode/docs/docs/products/storage/block-storage/guides/resize-volume/index.md

 1. Enter the new Volume size.
 The minimum size is the current size of the Volume and maximum is 10,240 GB.
 Then click **Submit**.

 1. Click **Resize Volume** to start the resize.
-Once clicked, the **Resizing Instructions** panel appears with the instructions and commands needed to resize the Volume's filesystem.
-Either save these commands or leave this panel open.
+Once clicked, a banner stating **Volume scheduled to be resized** is shown.
 The notification bell in the top right of the page will notify you when the resizing is complete.

 1. After the Volume is resized, power back on your Compute Instance.